AriFordsham/GHCWiki/data-parallel/regular.md

 subarrays from an multidimensional array, and generalised replicate, which expands the array along specified axes.
-To encode the relationship between the argument's dimensionality and the result's dimensionality, we use the Index type.
+To encode the relationship between the argument's dimensionality and the result's dimensionality, we use the Index type:

 ```wiki
 (!) :: Elt e => Arr dim e -> Index dim dim' -> Arr dim' e